xmartlabs/XLForm/README.md

 XLForm is the most flexible and powerful iOS library to create dynamic table-view forms.
 The goal of the library is to get the same power of hand-made forms but spending 1/10 of the time.

-XLForm provides a very powerful DSL used to create a form.
+XLForm provides a very powerful DSL (Domain Specific Language) used to create a form.
 It keeps track of this specification on runtime, updating the UI on the fly.

 #####Let's see the iOS Calendar Event Form created using XLForm